dbones/dbones.github.io/_posts/2015-11-28-dotnet-and-docker.md

 	<figcaption><a href="http://dbones.github.io/images/posts/2015/net-docker/onRancher.JPG" title="running containers using rancher to manage them/">running containers using rancher to manage them/</a>.</figcaption>
 </figure>

-you will now see that we have 3 containers deployed and that we can access the sit through the proxy server.
+you will now see that we have 3 containers deployed and running and that we can access the site through the proxy server.

 <figure>
 	<a href="http://dbones.github.io/images/posts/2015/net-docker/rancherServers.JPG"><img src="http://dbones.github.io/images/posts/2015/net-docker/rancherServers.JPG"></img></a>